 You can help calm your dog simply with your body language.
 A dog can tell when someone is a calming presence, so be calm yourself if you want your dog to be calm.
 You can also do simple things like smile and avoid sudden, threatening movements.
 With time, your behavior can help them relax, too.

 Even nervous dogs should get used to socializing with both people and other dogs.
 Set up little play dates.
 When you set up play dates, you should make a point to go slowly at first.
 You don’t want to force your dog into a situation they are not entirely comfortable with.
+A great way to help your dog with extra socializing is using services like Share My Pet.
+That way your dog gets even more comfortable begin around other people.

 Exercise and Nutrition

 A healthy outside can help promote a healthy inside.
 Your dog needs the right exercise and nutrition to help them feel good all around.
 Take them out regularly.
 If you are stuck at work all day, the dog is stuck inside all day.
-Consider having someone come take them out if you think they need more exercise in the day. after his exercise a calming dog bed might do the to help him relax.
+Consider having someone come take them out if you think they need more exercise in the day. after his exercise a calming dog bed might do the to help him relax. if your dog gets tired you might be interested in dog backpack carriers for hiking and travel.
+Also a dog ramp for trucks and cars might come in handy.

 Your dog probably has triggers that set off their anxiety.
 You should make a point to learn these triggers and avoid them if possible.
 For example, some dogs hate thunderstorms.
 Other dogs may not like seeing animals on the television.
 Whatever it may be, do what you can to limit exposure to your dog’s particular triggers.